x-govuk/x-govuk.github.io/app/posts/how-to-use-cross-government-slack.md

 The cross-government Slack was created by the [Government Digital Service](https://www.gov.uk/government/organisations/government-digital-service) (GDS) in 2015 as a way for GDS to collaborate with other public sector digital service teams.

 Over time, the workspace naturally grew and became a place to share knowledge on all things about digital, data and technology in the public sector.
+It also started to be used an an official support channel by some product teams, such as the GOV.UK Design System and GOV.UK Notify.

 The workspace is now managed by the [Central Digital & Data Office](https://www.gov.uk/government/organisations/central-digital-and-data-office).